In this gay travel guide to Lebanon, we give you the full lowdown of gay Lebanon, the gay scene, inspiration for things to do, and safety tips.

 - You avoid posting any LGBTQ content online before or during your trip: set all your social media settings to “private” to be on the safe side and use a VPN as the internet is heavily monitored in Lebanon.

-- Avoid relying on visa on arrival at Beirut airport: apply for your visa from your local Lebanese Embassy before you book your trip just in case your online LGBTQ presence has created a “blacklisting” against your name.
-This was the advice from the Lebanon Embassy in London who reminded us that homosexuality can be punishable with up to 1-year imprisonment in Lebanon.
+- Avoid relying on a visa on arrival at Beirut airport: apply for your visa from your local Lebanese Embassy before you book your trip just in case your online LGBTQ presence has created a “blacklisting” against your name.
+This was the advice from the Lebanon Embassy in London which reminded us that homosexuality can be punishable with up to 1-year imprisonment in Lebanon.

 FREE DOWNLOADABLE BONUS